American Civil Liberties Union Foundation

 ROLES AND RESPONSIBILITIES

-- Prepare and file legal pleadings; arrange for service of legal documents; prepare and serve discovery documents; research on court rules and procedures
+- Prepare and file legal pleadings; arrange for service of legal documents; prepare and serve discovery documents; conduct research on court rules and procedures

 - Maintain case files, attorneys’ correspondence files, and internal litigation tracking systems including case summaries and calendar of litigation deadlines and court dates

-- Respond to individuals contacting the Project for legal assistance
+- Respond to requests for legal assistance

 - Update content on the ACLU website and intranet